 Let me be honest, for the Ginger & Co. brand, Pinterest is by far my favorite and most popular platform, but I don’t feel like I ever took to a specific strategy to pinning.

 But for building a following, you need to share content.
-There’s some great blogs about writing that you can share from (I can only hope mine is one of them, right?), and this is really where you get noticed.
+There are some great blogs about writing that you can share from (I can only hope mine is one of them, right?), and this is really where you get noticed.

 When it comes to writing, people are always looking for advice and techniques to try.
 By sharing pins that cover these topics, you’re going to have them discover you, and follow you.